-Mr. Harrington is the Regional President for Maryland and Washington, D.C.
-He has over 30 years of banking experience in the Washington, D.C., metropolitan area, with a focus in residential and commercial real estate lending.
+Ed Harrington is the Regional President for Maryland and Washington, D.C.
+He has over 30 years of banking experience in the Washington, D.C., metropolitan area, with a focus on residential and commercial real estate lending.

 His earlier experience includes serving with Sequoia Bank as the Real Estate Lending Department Manager, where he worked for over 11 years.
 Sequoia Bank was sold to United Bank of Virginia in 2003.

-Ed has a long-time affiliation with the Catholic Charities Foundation, and is an active member in both the Montgomery County and Rockville Chambers of Commerce.
+Ed has a long-time affiliation with the Catholic Charities Foundation and is an active member of both the Montgomery County and Rockville Chambers of Commerce.